Gontier-Julien/Linux-YAOK/README.md

 Linux-YAOK follow a specific cylces of release and testing, before it is ready to be in the repo.
 The kernel while always follow the Lts cycles.

-The "normal" kernel while be updated every 2 version at the moment, and the server variant every 10 versions.
+The "normal" kernel while be updated every 4 version at the moment, and the server variant every 10 versions.

 With my current setup it not possible for me to compile each kernel every time a new version is out, and it limite the server downtime.

+**But if you're on Arch Linux don't use the Lts kernel (probably a "I use Arch BTW" elite user)**

+Shhhh *place finger on the mouth* people who use Arch Linux, also want to a kernel that is not always bleading edge and stable.

 # DKMS